openshwprojects/OpenBK7231T_App/README.md

 - Button Toggle All - this button toggles all channels at once
 - Button Toggle All_n (as above but pin logical value is inversed)
 - PWM - pulse width modulation output for LED dimmers (with MQTT dimming support from Home Assistant)
-- WiFi LED - special LED to indicate WLan connection state
+- WiFi LED - special LED to indicate WLan connection state.
+LED states are following: LED on = client mode successfully connected to your Router.
+Half a second blink - connecting to your router, please wait (or connection problem).
+Fast blink (200ms) - open access point mode.
+In safe mode (after failed boots), LED might not work.
 - DigitalInput - this is a simple digital input pin, it sets the linked channel to current logical value on it, just like digitalRead( ) from Arduino.
 This input has a internal pull up resistor.
 - DigitalInput_n (as above but inversed)

+# Safe mode

+  Device is counting full boots (full boot is a boot after which device worked for 30 seconds).
+If you power off and on device multiple times, it will enter open access point mode and safe mode (safe mode means even pin systems are not initialized).
+Those modes are used to recover devices from bad configs and errors.

 # RGBCW Tuya 5 PWMs LED bulb control compatible with Home Assistant